OmniSharp/generator-aspnet/README.md

 The Nancy project is based on framework's "Hello World" template:
 [Nancy Getting Started: Introduction](https://github.com/NancyFx/Nancy/wiki/Introduction)

+The [Docker](https://www.docker.com/) support with `Dockerfile` configuration files is based on the official [Docker image for ASP.NET 5](https://github.com/aspnet/aspnet-docker)

 ## Related yeoman generators

 The goal of ```generator-aspnet``` is to provide an experience consistent with creating new ASP.NET 5 (_DNX_) projects